 - Group supervisions (after Module 2) these are scheduled each year usually on Thursday, Fridays or over a weekend

 The training in the Institute requires all students to be in weekly personal therapy, throughout the course, until graduation.
-The minimum requirement is for 20 sessions per year for non-clinical students, and 40 sessions in per year for clinical students.
+The minimum requirement is for 40 sessions in per year.
 Students need to be in therapy with a UKCP-accredited Psychosynthesis psychotherapist, ideally, trained at the Institute, from the beginning of the training, where possible.
 For those following the distance learning programme students based outside of the UK will need to find a UKCP equivalent psychotherapist in their country.
 Therapy needs to be in a face-to-face setting for both the in-person and distance learning programmes.